Tags: MongoDB

 field as an object identifier.
 To implement that field, my application needed to generate a sequence of integers to put in that field.

-If you'll pardon the SQL, this application needed a field defined like id MEDIUMINT NOT NULL AUTO_INCREMENT
+If you'll pardon the SQL, this application needed a field defined like this SQL id MEDIUMINT NOT NULL AUTO_INCREMENT

 (MySQL), but implemented on MongoDB.
 Unfortunately, MongoDB doesn't have this feature, because it has the _id